MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

-Learn how to install, assign, disable, and uninstall extensions, which add new features and capabilities for Azure DevOps.
+Install, assign, disable, and uninstall extensions, which add new features and capabilities for Azure DevOps.

 For more information about extensions, see the [developing](../extend/overview.md) and [publishing](../extend/publish/overview.md) overviews.